rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

-Note that, because the descendants of a type-2 sectioning node are entered before the section's open event is executed, the sectioning node's descendants do not contribute to the content of the declared type-2 section.
+Note that, because the descendants of a type-2 sectioning node are entered before the section's open event is executed, the sectioning node's descendants do not contribute to the content of its declared section.
 In other words, these nodes are not understood to represent content nodes of the declared section, but content nodes of those sections with which the sectioning node is associated.

 **CLARIFICATION**
 Authors need to be aware that, due to this strict definition (i.e. "next